 Tokyo has gained quite a bit of popularity in recent years as a travel destination.
-The capital of Japan has benefited in no small part by the weaker Yen and current moves by the government to ease visa restrictions from visitors of nearby countries.
+The capital of Japan has benefited in no small part by the weaker Yen and previous moves by the government to ease visa restrictions from visitors of nearby countries.
 With a population of 13 million people, the metropolis offers a great juxtaposition of the exotic and ultramodern.
-This is a city of maid cafes, of restaurants run by robots and where you can hire professional cuddlers to hug you for a small fee.
+This is a city of maid cafes, of restaurants run by ninjas and where you can hire professional cuddlers to hug you for a small fee.
 At the other end of the scale, some parts of the city offer a peek into a more traditional side of Japan.

 If you are also heading west, check out this recommended itinerary for Osaka and Kyoto full of lesser-known attractions.